MatteoManzoni/RehauNeasmart2.0_Gateway/rehau_neasmart2.0_gateway/DOCS.md

 ## How to use

 - Configure your Serial to USB adapter or a ModbusRTU Slave to ModbusTCP adapter.
+[Here's the how-to for the waveshare RS485 TO POE ETH (B)](./waveshare_poegw_howto.md)
 - Install the addon by adding this addon repository to you homeassistant installation
 - Configure the addon specifying the Serial port path or listening address in the `listening_address` field, configure a `listening_port` matching the ModbusRTU Slave to ModbusTCP adapter configuration
 - Configure whether to use `tcp` or `serial` as `server_type` (if you have specified a Serial port in the listening address you'll need to use serial)